vhvplatform/go-framework/docs/ARCHITECTURE.md

     └── helm/                   # Helm charts
 ```

-Devtools deployment scripts use these manifests.
+Framework deployment scripts use these manifests.

 ---